Tariq-Mehmood-Malik/Docker/dokcer-final.md

 #### a) Web container should be built with own image showing your name & Batch details

-- I am not Full-stack developer so i dont know how to code and integrate these 3 application but i am making docker-compose.yaml with my knowledge to create containers with required 3 containers.
+- I dont know how to code and integrate these 3 applications but i am making docker-compose.yaml with my knowledge to create required 3 containers.

 - Creating web imagename `tariq-devops-12:1` from Dockerfile with custome `index.html`.